Yuanhy1997/HMS/README.md

    conda activate llm_finetune
    ```
 3. We can set the python environment with pip:

+   *Note: Below is the instruction for A100 for Vidul*
    ```{bash}
    conda install cudatoolkit-dev -c conda-forge conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia